alchemistry/flamel/README.md

 # Flamel

-The aim of the project is to develop a foundation for a new version of [alchemical-analysis](https://github.com/MobleyLab/alchemical-analysis) that uses the well tested [alchemlyb](https://github.com/alchemistry/alchemlyb) library.
-It is supposed to become [the successor of alchemical-analysis](https://github.com/alchemistry/alchemlyb/wiki/Roadmap#librarify-alchemical-analysis-functionality)].
+The aim of the project is to develop a **command line interface (CLI) to [alchemlyb](https://github.com/alchemistry/alchemlyb)**, the well-tested and actively developed library for alchemical free energy calculations.
+It is supposed to [become the successor](https://github.com/alchemistry/alchemlyb/wiki/Roadmap#librarify-alchemical-analysis-functionality) of the now unsupported [alchemical-analysis](https://github.com/MobleyLab/alchemical-analysis) script.

 ----

-This project is currently dormant due to lack of developers.
+This project is currently *dormant* due to lack of developers.
 If you are **interested in contributing** please raise issues/open pull requests and ping [@orbeckst](https://github.com/orbeckst) and [@xiki-tempula](https://github.com/xiki-tempula) to get our attention.
 We are happy to see new contributors!

+Please read the [proposed future directions](https://github.com/alchemistry/flamel/issues/8#issuecomment-925440213), which form the informal roadmap for developments as discussed in [discussion #159](https://github.com/alchemistry/alchemlyb/discussions/159).

 ----